bualpha/Resources/README.md

 *Note: Feel free to look around the GitHub page.
 There are various resources from past years as well.*

+## Recommended Courses

+Here are some upper level courses to take at BU.

+**Math and Statistics**
+* MA415 Data Science in R
+* MA416 Analysis of Variance
+* MA575 Linear Models
+* MA577 Mathematics of Financial Derivatives
+* MA585 Time Series and Forecasting

+**Computer Science**
+* CS541 Applied Machine Learning
+* CS542 Principles of Machine Learning

+**Economics and Questrom**
+* EC445 Economics of Risk and Uncertainty
+* FE459 Computational Techniques for Finance
+* Any course on econometrics

+**Miscellaneous**
+* MET AD587 / PY538 Interdisciplinary Methods for Quantitative Finance
+* PY541 Statistical Mechanics

 ## Contributions

 You must use the same format as previously added resources.